The Highlights of Wales Tour From Cardiff (4-days)

 Day Three

-Pembrokeshire Coast, St Davids City & Pembroke Castle
+Pembrokeshire Coast, St Davids City & Tenby

 Our adventure continues and today we’ll explore the south-westernmost corner of Wales.
 Departing Aberystwyth we’ll begin by travelling along the coast towards the tiny harbour town of New Quay.
 With it’s multi-coloured cottages and sandy beaches, the town has…